cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

     output.emit(wordCount);
   }

-This will emit "debug" level messages from a flowlet when it is processing an event.
+This will emit "debug" level messages from the flowlet when it is processing an event.

 Retrieving Log Messages from a Program
 --------------------------------------